nikit0xic/nikit0xic/README.md

 ## **Profile**
 - MSc in CS
 - Once I'v created a startup that failed - that was the beginning of my career with software
-- Took inspiration from tennis, game industry, art, and people from open-source community
+- Took inspiration from tennis, game industry, art, and people around
-- Actually not a toxic person, that's just sounds
+- Actually not a toxic person, that's just sounds cool

 ---